 Services Revenue.
 Services revenue is comprised of consulting and training services and is recognized over the period of delivery of the applicable services.
-We recognize revenue from services agreements on a percent complete basis if sold on a stand-alone basis and ratably over the contractual period if sold as a bundled element along with our subscriptions.
+We recognize revenue from services agreements as services are delivered if sold on a stand-alone basis and ratably over the contractual period if sold as a bundled element along with our subscriptions.